mmasana/OoD_Mining/README.md

-# Metric Learning for Novelty and Anomaly Detection, BMVC 2018
+# Metric Learning for Novelty and Anomaly Detection
+This [paper](https://bmvc2018.org/contents/papers/0178.pdf) has been accepted at BMVC 2018.
 An [arXiv pre-print](https://arxiv.org/abs/1808.05492) is available.
 Code will be available soon.

 ## Citation
 ```